ynx0/library/code_architecture.md

 The reason we have a revision container for the book metadata is so that in case someone makes an error, they may correct it, and the frontend would show the most recent version.

+Each comment is simply a node under a book's `%comment` node with a single `%text` content.
 We skipped revision containers for comments to keep schema simple, but you could imagine duplicating the same logic for comments as well.

 Each specific metadata revision has in it's contents a representation of the [`book`](https://github.com/ynx0/library/tree/library/sur/library.hoon#L4-9).
-Graph store doesn't allow for storing just any arbitrary content in a `post`'s `content` field, so we must convert back and forth from our type in various instances.
+Graph store doesn't allow for storing just any arbitrary content in a `post`'s `content` field, such as the `book` type itself, so we must convert back and forth from our type to the `content` representation in various instances.
 This can be seen [here **TODO**](example.com), [here **TODO**](example.com), and [here **TODO**](example.com).

+Every book node has an index of `now`, i.e., the datetime of when it was created.
+Each structural node in a book has a constant index fragment, either `%meta` for the metadata revision container node, or `%comments` for the comments container node.
+Every comment has an index of `now`, which again is the datetime of when it was posted.
+The metadata revisions are a single incrementing number, so the first post has a revision count of 1, the second post has a revision count of 2, and so on.

 ### Validator

 The schema consists of rules we define over how the shape and contents of the a graph should look like.
 The validator enforces these rules.

-The main arm to look at is `+graph-indexed-post`, which is what graph-store uses internally to verify the adherence of every graph to its schema any time it is updated.
-At the time of creation/modification, every indexed-post is fed into this function, which pass/fails the operation.
+The main arm to look at is `+graph-indexed-post`, which is what `%graph-store` uses internally to verify the adherence of every graph to its schema any time it is updated.
+At the time of creation/modification, every indexed-post is fed into this function, which accepts or rejects the operation.

 Summary:

 - None of the structural nodes require data, so we simply assert that their contents are empty
-- For a specific comment, i.e. a post with an index matching the structure `[@ %comments @ ~]`, we assert that contents only contains a single `%text` content.
-This choice is arbitrary but meant to keep the application simple.
+- For a *Specific Comment Node*, a post with an index matching the structure `[@ %comments @ ~]`, we assert that contents only contains a single `%text` content.
+This choice is arbitrary but meant to keep the application simple and so that a potential frontend does not have to do complex rendering.
-- For a specific metadata revision, i.e. a post with index matching the structure `[@ %meta @ ~]`, we first ensure that it's contents only contain two `%text` content instances.
+- For a *Specific Metadata Revision*, a post with index matching the structure `[@ %meta @ ~]`, we first ensure that it's contents only contain two `%text` content instances.